nadialefebvre/code-challenge-footprint/README.md

 **Issue:** No prior knowledge of TypeScript

 **Solution:** I started by reading and watching some material on TypeScript and React/TypeScript.
 I did some small tutorials but with the time I had, I couldn't find much to help me with this assignment, so I decided to jump in and try with the assignment directly.
 I also found a website that helped me for interface/type setup: https://beshanoe.github.io/json2ts/, and I felt I understood it better after.
 I paid lots of attention to all the tooltips provided by VS Code, they were very helpful.
+They helped me to solve some tricky types.

 **If I had more time:** Of course I would have pushed my learning even more, but I will continue right away to make some projects with TypeScript.